Schafer: As inflation looms, the bond run ends and investors scramble

 "And we saw half a billion dollars go out of that fund pretty quickly," Doty said.
 "People were so angry.
 And we were one of the best-performing funds!"

-In 1994 the main bond index showed a negative annual return for the first time since it got launched in the 1970s, making the 1994 bear market in bonds the worst in recent history.
+In 1994, the main bond index showed a negative annual return for the first time since it was launched in the 1970s, making the 1994 bear market in bonds the worst in recent history.
 This year, Doty said, could be worse.